 Portland Parks & Recreation (PP&R) Urban Forestry's mission is to manage and ensure Portland's urban forest infrastructure for current and future generations.
-Our urban forest consists of 218,000 street trees, 1.2 million park trees, and innumerable private property trees.
+Our urban forest consists of 218,000 street trees, 1.2 million park trees, and 2.9 million private property trees.

 Urban Forestry is part of the Portland Parks & Recreation Bureau.
 It has three main workgroups under the Portland City Forester, Jenn Cairo.
 They are:

 - Science, Outreach, and Planting (Manager: Angie DiSalvo)

 Portland's Urban Forestry Division has a high level of collective certifications through the International Society of Arboriculture, as well as advanced degrees in Natural Resource Sciences.
 As of 3/30/21, there are 52 full-time staff.